 The count is completed under strict security.
 At least one security guard will be present.
 Scrutineers are not allowed to take phones, laptops or other communication devices into the secure area.
-You will be allowed to write down information from the counts with pen and paper.

 It is an offence to disclose the results of the early count before the close of voting at 7pm.